I topped up my cell phone plan today in Da Nang, and I thought putting together a guide on Vietnam SIM cards for travelers would be a good idea.

 - Pre-order a physical SIM from Klook and pick it up at the airport so you’re connected.
 Then, after you’re settled, head to an official store.

-You will need to bring your passport.
-You cannot bring a friend’s passport and get a SIM card for them too.
-You may get lucky in this regard, but more likely, everyone must be present with their passport.
+You will need to bring your passport to get a plan.
+You cannot bring a friend’s passport and get a SIM card for them, too.

-I personally signed up for Vinaphone at an electronics/cell phone store in Ho Chi Minh City called thegioididong.
-They’re a chain with many branches.
-I went to this location in District 1 near Bui Vien.
-You’ll need your passport.
+I personally signed up for Vinaphone at an electronics/cell phone store in Ho Chi Minh City called Thế Giới Di Động (official website).
+They’re a chain store with many locations in Vietnam.
+They sell a number of different electronics.
+I went to this location in District 1, HCMC, near Bui Vien Walking Street.